 \subsection{Qualitative Results.}

 Qualitative comparisons with SOTA 3D-supervised methods are shown in Fig.~\ref{fig:vis1}.
-Compared to MoMask \cite{guo2024momask}, Free3D generates motions more aligned with textual semantics, demonstrating that 2D supervision improves generalization.
-Since Free3D requires no 3D annotations, it can be directly applied to in-the-wild video data, learning motions difficult or impossible to capture in 3D.
+Compared to MoMask \cite{guo2024momask}, LaxMotion generates motions more aligned with textual semantics, demonstrating that relaxed supervision improves generalization.
+Since LaxMotion requires no 3D pose-level annotations, it can be directly applied to in-the-wild video data, learning motions difficult or impossible to capture in 3D.
 As shown in Fig.~\ref{fig:vis2}, it synthesizes realistic microgravity and underwater motions.
-Additional results are provided in the supplementary material, highlighting Free3D’s potential for scalable and diverse 3D motion generation.
+Additional results are provided in the supplementary material, highlighting LaxMotion’s potential for scalable and diverse 3D motion generation.